 There are many ways to make a good first impression.
 You can learn communication techniques, body language, and other skills that help you get off on the right foot with the people you meet.
 But there are also things you can say or do that will kill your first impression no matter how solid it is.
 To get you started immediately you're going to discover 5 deadly first impression killers that you need to avoid.

 Hi there.
 I'm Bayo AO, founder of CoursesThatChangeLives.com.

-I've spent 20 years working with people from all walks of life from countries around the world, helping them to change their lives for the better.
-The reason is because I believe we all have the ability to challenge every "status quo" in our life.
-When you do this, you'll automatically live a better life.
+I inspire people to become inspired to be the best version of who they are that they can possibly become.
+I do that by giving them plans to follow to take action and get results that make a difference.
+I've spent over 20 years working with people from all walks of life from around the world, helping them change their lives for the better directly or through the organization they work for.
+I do this because I believe we all have the ability to challenge every "status quo" in our life.

 Self-Improvement Expert Also Featured on SelfGrowth.com